arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 	_Git initialization and first commit_

 1. Push your Web site to the remote **Git** repository by running the following command.
-Replace the placeholder with the URL you obtained from the **Windows Azure Management Portal**.
+Replace the placeholder with the URL you obtained from the **Microsoft Azure Management Portal**.
 You will be prompted for your deployment password.

 	<!-- mark:1-2 -->
 	````CommandPrompt